liubingdong/EasyMultiProfiler/README.md

 Website:  [**Source 1**](http://easymultiprofiler.xielab.net)  [**Source 2**](https://liubingdong.github.io/EasyMultiProfiler_tutorial/)  [**Source 3**](https://main--gorgeous-smakager-db1548.netlify.app/)

 ### Acknowledge
-This package integrates multiple widely-used tools, and we sincerely acknowledge their authors for their valuable contributions.
+This package integrates multiple widely used tools, and we sincerely acknowledge their authors for their valuable contributions.
+We strongly recommend citing the original publications of the corresponding tools when using this package.
 Special thanks to [**Prof. Guangchuang Yu**](https://github.com/YuLab-SMU)  (Southern Medical University, China) for his guidance.
-We strongly recommend citing the original publications of the corresponding tools when using this package.
+If **EMP** helps your research work.
+Please cite the papers below:

+EasyMultiProfiler: An Efficient Multi-Omics Data Integration and Analysis Workflow for Microbiome Research doi: https://doi.org/10.1101/2025.04.17.649266

+EasyMicroPlot : An Efficient and Convenient R Package in Microbiome Downstream Analysis and Visualization for Clinical Study.
+Frontiers in Genetics. doi:  https://doi.org/10.3389/fgene.2021.803627

 ### Contributing
 We welcome any contribution, including but not limited to code, ideas, and tutorials.
 Please report errors and questions on GitHub [**Issues**](https://github.com/liubingdong/EasyMultiProfiler/issues)).